 LGBTQ+ in Morocco

 Morocco's rich history and breathtaking landscapes have made it an attractive destination for many expats, but for the LGBTQ+ community, living there can present significant challenges.
-Same-sex sexual activity is deemed illegal under Article 489 of the Penal Code in Morocco, and it can be punishable with up to three years of imprisonment and substantial fines.
+Same-sex sexual activity is illegal under Article 489 of the Penal Code in Morocco, and is punishable with up to three years of imprisonment and substantial fines.

-The Moroccan government has made its stance clear that preserving conventional values and cultural heritage is a priority over LGBTQ+ rights.
+The Moroccan government has made its stance clear that preserving traditional values and cultural heritage is a priority over LGBTQ+ rights.
 Schools are mandated to educate about the perceived dangers of 'unnatural acts', and no political party in the country openly supports LGBTQ+ rights.
 Moreover, Morocco has resisted global LGBTQ+ initiatives.
-These legal and cultural barriers make it a challenging environment for the LGBTQ+ community.
+These legal and cultural barriers make the country a challenging environment for the LGBTQ+ community.

-On the societal front, Moroccan public opinion is majorly unfavourable towards LGBTQ+ rights, with only 21 percent considering homosexuality acceptable as of 2019.
-This disapproving sentiment has occasionally led to public arrests, further reinforcing the country's anti-LGBTQ+ laws.
-Instances of violent assaults, such as the 2022 attack on a trans woman in Tangier, further underscore the risks.
+On the societal front, Moroccan public opinion is majorly unfavourable towards LGBTQ+ rights, with around 80 percent of the population disapproving of homosexuality.
+This sentiment has occasionally led to public arrests, further reinforcing the country's anti-LGBTQ+ laws, which continue to be enforced.
+Instances of violent assaults on LGBTQ+ individuals further underscore the risks.

 Further reading